 Figure 4 highlights the dates when peak tides exceed 4.7 m relative to station datum at Point Atkinson; these periods offer broad windows during which a moderate or high storm surge could result in extreme water levels.
-Days with predicted tides in the range of 4.7-4.8 m are shaded yellow, while those with tides in the range of 4.9-5.0 m above chart datum are shaded red.
-The periods to watch most closely occur from November 27-28, December 24-29, January 21-26 and February 21.
+Days with predicted tides in the range of 4.7-4.8 m are shaded yellow, while those with tides in the range of >4.9 m above chart datum are shaded red.